Esri/arcgis-runtime-samples-android/java/display-map/README.md

 # Display a Map
-Demonstrates how to inflate a map view and add an ArcGIS map to it.
+Inflate a map view and add an ArcGIS map to it.

 ![Display a Map App](display-map.png)